OksanaPR/TestingGoogleTranslateWithRobotFramewok/README.md

         |   |   |-- test1.robot
         |   |   |-- test2.robot
         |   |-- Results
+As we know, in web system automation developing, for reducing the amount of duplicated code and means that if the UI changes, the fix need only be applied in one place, we commonly use [Page Objects][Page Objects] with [UI Mapping][UI Mapping].

+But Robot Framework is a not an Object Oriented Framework.
+So in the spirit of Page Objects we should call it Page Resources.

 # Testing of the automatic language recognition for two languages